qutang/mhealth-storage-format/feature-filename.md

 Feature files could be in arbitrary length.
 But for on-the-fly computation, it is recommended to store features in **hourly** length to keep the file size reasonably small for fast I/O.

+This often ships with source code that indicates the computation of the feature, the source code should be clear about FEATUREID and VERSIONCODE.

 {% method %}

 ### FeatureType